Crumbler/TrailsDocs/Trails in the Sky FC/plot.md

 guild branches in the Empire have been attacked.

 Some Royal Guardsmen have revolted against the queen and are staging terrorist attacks.

+Colonel Richard is attempting a shadow coup by manipulating Duke Dunan.

+He tries to use the Aureole and the Shining Ring